 A commercial redevelopment opportunity connected to one of Australia’s leading health precincts.

-Artist's impression of the redeveloped Herston Quarter
+Aerial view of the Herston Quarter (artist’s impression)

-The site became available with the relocation of children’s health services from the Royal Children’s Hospital to the new Lady Cilento Children’s Hospital in late 2014.
+Herston Quarter is an approximately five hectare site adjacent to the Royal Brisbane and Women’s Hospital that became available for redevelopment following the relocation of children’s health services to the Lady Cilento Children’s Hospital in South Brisbane.

-Herston Quarter offers an exciting opportunity for the private sector to deliver a fully masterplanned health-related development, which capitalises on the location within the Herston Health Precinct, and leverages the convenience and quality of the adjacent institutions and developments.
+The relocation created an exciting opportunity for the private sector to deliver a fully masterplanned health-related development, which capitalises on the location within the Herston Health Precinct, and leverages the convenience and quality of the adjacent institutions and developments.

 The SRACC will comprise 100 rehabilitation beds, special purpose rehabilitation support areas and a surgical and endoscopic centre with a 32 bed surgical inpatient room, seven operating theatres, three endoscopy rooms and recovery spaces.

-For more information
+Community consultation and more information

-T: +61 7 3210 7760 or email@example.com
+T: +61 7 3210 7760.